Skip to main content

 setHandler

-Set a handler function for a Workflow query or signal.
+Set a handler function for a Workflow update, signal, or query.

 Type parameters